s-nakaoka/choreonoid-doc/en/simulation/concept.rst

 * Torque at revolute joint
 * Force at prismatic joint
-* Ccommand of various devices (ex. on/off of a light)
+* Command of various devices (ex. on/off of a light)

 You may well regard a controller item as something that defines the interface for input/output.